jirahandler/prometheus-hacks/README.md

 git checkout b5ab876
 ```

-Now we must be careful to compile with thr proper `CMakeLists.txt` file inside
+Now we must be careful to compile with the proper `CMakeLists.txt` file inside
 `~/lepinj/source`

 Use the `CMakeLists.txt` provided with this github repo; the default **LeptonInjector** doesn't compile `EarthModelService`